 \subsection{Anomaly detection for spatially dependent data}

-Previously, we assume the random errors $\{\varepsilon_{\s}\}$ are independent to each other, which may not strictly hold in many real-world spatial applications.
-We now establish new results showing that DPLS-SAD still delivers consistent detection under certain spatial correlated data settings.
+Previously, we assume the random errors $\{\varepsilon_{\s}\}$ are independent to each other, which may not hold in many real-world spatial applications.
+We now revise our results, showing that DPLS-SAD still delivers consistent detection under certain spatial correlated data settings.

-First, consider the following assumption on spatial dependence, which is the counterpart to Assumption \ref{assmp:data}.
+Consider the following spatial dependence, which is the counterpart to Assumption \ref{assmp:data}.

 \begin{assumption} Let $\varepsilon(\s)$ be centered sub-Gaussian errors with $||\varepsilon(\s)||^2_{\psi_2}\leq \sigma^2$ for all $\s\in\mathcal{S}$.
 Moreover, for any $R\in\mathcal{R}^d$, assuming that